robotology/superquadric-grasp-example/README.md

 - [Use case & documentation](#use-case)

 ## experiment-1
-The module `experiment-1` implements a wrapper code for performing the superquadric and grasping pipeline described in [1].
+The module `experiment-1` implements a wrapper code for performing the superquadric modeling and grasping pipeline described in [1].
 This wrapper code communicates with existing modules developed in [`robotology repo`](https://github.com/robotology) and its structure can be summarized as follow: